adobebc/web-apps-sdk/README.md

 ## Contributing to Web Apps SDK for Adobe Business Catalyst

 Your contribution to Web Apps SDK for Adobe Business Catalyst, Sample Applications or Reference Guides is welcomed.
-For more information on how to contribute, read the Web Apps SDK for Adobe Business Catalyst Governance Document: [TBD - LINK]
+For more information on how to contribute, read the [CONTRIBUTING](https://github.com/adobebc/web-apps-sdk/blob/master/CONTRIBUTING.md) guide.

 ## Additional information and support